SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental Setup

 \subsection{Models}

-In our experiments, we utilize: Gemini-1.5-pro~\citep{geminiteam2024gemini15unlockingmultimodal}, GPT-3.5-turbo~\citep{NEURIPS2020_1457c0d6}, and GPT-4o-mini~\citep{openai2023gpt4}, both as candidates ($C$) and as judges ($J$) within the TALE framework, allowing us to assess both their ability to generate accurate responses and to evaluate responses from other models.
-Additionally, we also explore the potential of open-source LLMs as judges, including Mistral 7B\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}}~\citep{jiang2023mistral}.
-All experiments are conducted with a temperature of $0$ to maximize determinism and reliability, as prior work demonstrates that higher temperatures degrade the performance of LLM-based evaluators~\citep{hada2024llmbasedevaluators}.
-For brevity, we refer to these models as Mistral, Gemini, GPT-3.5, and GPT-4o throughout our analysis.
+We use Gemini-1.5-pro~\citep{geminiteam2024gemini15unlockingmultimodal}, GPT-3.5-turbo~\citep{NEURIPS2020_1457c0d6}, and GPT-4o-mini~\citep{openai2023gpt4} as both candidates and judges within the SAGE framework, so that each model is assessed both on its ability to generate responses and on its ability to evaluate responses from others.
+All experiments use temperature $0$ to maximize determinism, as higher temperatures degrade LLM-based evaluators~\citep{hada2024llmbasedevaluators}.
+For brevity, we refer to these models as Gemini, GPT-3.5, and GPT-4o.